rofrano/devops-workshop/README.md

 ## Prerequisite Installation

 The first problem every software development team encounters is how to get developers productive quickly and keep them productive by giving them a consistent development environment that is easy to setup and maintain.
-For this will we use **VirtualBox** and **Vagrant** to provide an _Infrastructure as Code_ environment on the developers desktop.
+Some developers might have Mac laptops while others prefer Windows, and still others prefer Linux; but these environments are very different and do not behave the same.
+To solve this problem, will we use **VirtualBox** and **Vagrant** to provide an _Infrastructure as Code_ environment on the developers desktop.
 If you don't have this software installed on your development computer, the first step is down download and install it.

 ### Mac installation

-**Homebrew* is the preferred method of installing tools on the Mac.
-First because it is quick and easy, and second because maintaining the latest version is done for you by a simple `brew upgrade` command:
+**Homebrew** is my preferred method of installing tools on the Mac.
+First because it is quick and easy, and second because maintaining the latest version is done for you with a simple `brew upgrade` command.
+If you are tired of downloading software and keeping it up to date, you want to use `brew` instead:

-Install **Homebrew* if you don't have it already:
+Install **Homebrew** if you don't have it already:

 ```sh
   /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"